Biden moves to declassify documents about Sept. 11 attacks

 Associated Press

-WASHINGTON (AP) — President Joe Biden signed an executive order Friday directing the declassification of certain documents related to the Sept.
+WASHINGTON (AP) — President Joe Biden on order Friday directed the declassification of certain documents related to the Sept.
 11, 2001, terrorist attacks, a supportive gesture to victims’ families who have long sought the records in hopes of implicating the Saudi government.

 The order, coming little more than a week before the 20th anniversary of the attacks, is a significant moment in a yearslong tussle between the government and the families over what classified information about the run-up to the attacks could be made public.
-That conflict was on display last month when some 1,800 relatives, survivors and first responders opposed Biden’s participation in 9/11 events if the documents remained declassified.
+That conflict was on display last month when many relatives, survivors and first responders came out against Biden’s participation in 9/11 memorial events if the documents remained declassified.

+Biden said Friday that he was making good on a campaign commitment by ordering the declassification review and pledged that his administration “will continue to engage respectfully with members of this community.”

 “The significant events in question occurred two decades ago or longer, and they concern a tragic moment that continues to resonate in American history and in the lives of so many Americans,” the executive order states.
 “It is therefore critical to ensure that the United States Government maximizes transparency, relying on classification only when narrowly tailored and necessary.”

+Brett Eagleson, whose father, Bruce, was among the World Trade Center victims and who is an advocate for other victims’ relatives, commended the action as a “critical first step.”
+He said the families would be closely watching the process to make sure that the Justice Department follows through and acts “in good faith.”

+“The first test will be on 9/11, and the world will be watching.
+We look forward to thanking President Biden in person next week as he joins us at Ground Zero to honor those who died or were injured 20 years ago,” Eagleson said.

 Still, the practical impact of the executive order and any new documents it might yield was not immediately clear.
-Past investigations have outlined ties between Saudi nationals and some of the airplane hijackers, but have not established the government was directly involved.
-How the release of any previously withheld documents might change that assessment is not known.
+Public documents released in the last two decades, including by the 9/11 Commission, have detailed numerous Saudi entanglements but have not proved government complicity.

+A long-running lawsuit in federal court in New York aims to hold the Saudi government accountable and alleges that Saudi officials provided significant support to some of the hijackers before the attacks.
+The lawsuit took a major step forward this year with the questioning under oath of former Saudi officials, and family members have long regarded the disclosure of declassified documents as an important step in making their case.

+Fifteen of the hijackers were Saudi, as was Osama bin Laden, whose al-Qaida network was behind the attacks.
+Particular scrutiny has centered on the support offered to the first two hijackers to arrive in the U.S., Nawaf al-Hazmi and Khalid al-Mihdhar, including from a Saudi national with ties to the Saudi government who helped the men find and lease an apartment in San Diego and who had earlier attracted FBI scrutiny.

+Though many documents examining potential Saudi ties have been released, U.S. officials have long regarded other records as too sensitive for disclosure.
+On Thursday, victims’ families and survivors urged the Justice Department’s inspector general to investigate the FBI’s apparent inability to locate key pieces of evidence they’ve been seeking.

-The Justice Department revealed last month that the FBI had recently concluded an investigation that examined certain 9/11 hijackers and potential co-conspirators, and that it would now work to see if it could share information that it had previously determined could not be disclosed.
+The Justice Department revealed last month that the FBI had recently completed an investigation examining certain 9/11 hijackers and potential co-conspirators, and that it was working toward providing more information.

-But, the families said Thursday, “thus far, no additional substantive material has been produced, and the FBI has not agreed to make a further effort to find its missing documents.”
+Under the terms of the executive order, the FBI must complete by Sept.
+11 its declassification review of documents from that probe, which it has referred to as the “Subfile Investigation.”
+Additional documents, including phone and bank records and investigative findings, are to be reviewed with an eye for disclosure over the course of the next six months,

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP